stacklane/docs/🗄/Article/scripting/helpers.md

 # Form Params {#form}

+> {.alert .is-info .is-small}
+>
+> For model-based form handling check out [Model Forms](/🗄/Article/models/forms.md).

-There are several different ways to access form parameters.
+There are several different ways to access low-level form values.
-If your form parameter is separated by dashes, such as `this-that`, then import it with camel case instead: `thisThat`.
+Note: If your form parameter is separated by dashes, such as `this-that`, then import it with camel case instead: `thisThat`.

 ## Single Values